HaydenEdgmon/TrumpScript-Compiler/README.md

 ## Parser and Syntactic Analysis

-PDA implamentation of an LL(1) parser. the CFG was given to us as well as the LL(1) parse table.
-Implamentation done with a stack and the Scanner class, where the parser calls the Scanner to receive a lookaheads token and does not get a new one until the top of the stack and the lokkahead token match
+PDA implamentation of an LL(1) parser.
+The CFG was given to us as well as the LL(1) parse table.
+Implamentation done with a stack and the Scanner class, where the parser calls the scanner to receive a lookaheads token and does not get a new one until the top of the stack and the lookahead token match